The search for the real history of Istana Kampong Gelam

 So that is the story of Istana Kampong Gelam.
 It was a gesture from the British colonial government to the main descendant of the once so illustrious Sultans of Johor, who's land they had taken from his ancestor.
 Little is known about who built the house, I have not been able to find drawings or other details of the architect or developer who made it.
 It wasn’t the famous firm of Swan and McLaren, who built so many of the colonial buildings of Singapore, including the current Sultan Mosque adjoining the Istana – as the company wasn’t established until 1892.
 It wasn't the architect Coleman whom it is often attributed to, as he was long gone by then.

-In this unluckiest of families, things still didn’t improve.
+In this unlucky family, things still didn’t improve.
 After Tengku Alam’s death a dispute about who should inherit the estate erupted, that went to court in 1897.
-Tengku Alam’s son Tengku Ali, his widow Tengku Miriam, and their uncle Tengku Mahmud (Tengku Alam’s brother) all claimed the family inheritance, consisting of the Istana Kampong Gelam and the monthly allowances.
-I'd be interested to know whether Mr Napier, Tengku Mahmud's lawyer, was one of the sons of the William Napier who built the Tyersall estate and was a close associate of Temenggong Abu Bakar?
+Tengku Alam’s son Tengku Ali and his widow Tengku Miriam, opposed their uncle Tengku Mahmud (Tengku Alam’s brother, who I mentioned already had in fact been left the estate by their late father Sultan Ali originally, albeit before the current Istana was built) all claimed the family inheritance, consisting of the Istana Kampong Gelam and the monthly allowances.
+I'd be interested to know whether Mr Napier, Tengku Mahmud's lawyer, was a relative of the William Napier who built the Tyersall estate and was a close associate of Temenggong Abu Bakar?

 The reports of the court proceedings in the Straits Times are quite fascinating, with Mr Napier recounting much of the history of the old Johor Sultanate, the ‘founding’ of British Singapore and the importance of the royal family.
 The terms of the 1824 treaty were discussed, and which rights these terms would give the descendants.
 As part of the treaty rewards, the Temenggong had received a grant of land in Telok Blangah, but no formal grant of land had ever been made to Sultan Hussain, who wasn’t as good at business or finances, even though his descendants had always been allowed to reside at the Istana Kampong Gelam estate.
 Napier also reminded the court that Sultan Ali nor his descendants ever had any rights to sovereignty of any territory in either Singapore or Johor, apart from Muar.
 Napier argued that 'The Kampong Gelam estate was reserved to Sultan Hussain or impliedly granted under the treaty of 1824.'
 The questions to be answered now were 'as to the tenure of the land’ and ‘as to whom on the death of Sultan Hussain it passed.'

 Long story short, on the 23rd of December 1897 the Court of Appeal ruled that none of the three parties could rightfully claim to be the successor of Sultan Hussain.
-The estate therefore reverted to the Crown and had been occupied by Tengku Alam without legal right or title.
-It became state land and it was no longer 'subject to the treaties which previously affected it.'
+The estate therefore reverted to the Crown.
+It had been occupied by Tengku Alam's and his descendants without legal right or title.
+The Istana and its land became state land and it was no longer 'subject to the treaties which previously affected it.'
 It seems a strange turn of events after the colonial government itself had so generously gifted the house to Tengku Alam just seven years earlier.
 It is also interesting to note how the British colonials often so ironically describe their Malay counterparts as untrustworthy.

 In 1904 the Sultan Hussain Ordinance was enacted, which stated that the descendants of Sultan Hussain could continue to live in the Kampong Gelam Estate, and in addition were granted a monthly allowance by the government.
 This continued until the 1990s, when about 170 residents were evicted and the Istana repurposed by the government to be made into the Malay Heritage Centre.
 By then, the building was dilapidated and in a bad state of repair.
 The residents were offered a resettlement package, as well as a joint allowance of $350,000 per annum for 30 years.

 There are still many descendants of Sultan Hussain in Singapore.
-They live ordinary lives, in ordinary houses and HDB flats, and hold ordinary jobs, drive taxis, work in offices.
-The only thing they have to remember their illustrious ancestors is their title of Tengku.
+They now live ordinary lives, in houses and HDB flats, and hold regular jobs.
+They still carry their illustrious title of Tengku, a reminder of their family history, and the role they played in the region.

 If you have any comments, corrections, information or leads, please do reach out or leave a comment below.
 If you like to learn more about Kampong Gelam's fascinating history, do consider hiring me for a guided walking tour.
 You will not only learn more about the Malay Royal family, but the many other people that made this vibrant and colourful neighbourhood their home and livelihood.